Welcome to New Zealand!

 Drinks range from around 10 NZD for a glass of wine to 20 NZD for a cocktail.

 Not surprisingly, the price for flight tickets varies depending on where you fly from.
-However, it’s often quite expensive to fly to New Zealand because there are only limited airlines that go there.
+However, it’s often quite expensive to fly to New Zealand.
 Likewise, domestic flight tickets are typically quite pricey.
-A domestic flight between Christchurch and Queenstown costs around 110 NZD.

-The price for renting a car or campervan is decent.
-10 days from Christchurch to Queenstown is 65-100 NZD per day for a compact car and 100-200 NZD per day for a campervan.
+The price of renting a car or campervan is decent.
+10 days with different pickup and drop off locations cost approximately 1000-1500 NZD for a compact car and approximately 500-1500 NZD for a campervan.

 Attractions and activities

-The price level on attractions and activities is generally high.
+The price level of attractions and activities is generally high.
 However, New Zealand has so many amazing things to see and do that you can’t miss out on.

 Glacier tours range between around 80 NZD for a guided Glacier Valley Walk and around 460 NZD for a Heli-Hike.